Unique Health & Wellness

 • Increase good quality organic meats, reduce carbs and increase good fats like coconut oil and avocado.

-• Ensure good quality sleep by darkening the room, fresh circulating air, have no electrical gadgets in the room or at least 3 meters or 9 feet away form you and no watching any computer gadget for at least 1 hour before bed.
-Reading a good book is better.
+• Ensure good quality sleep by darkening the room, fresh circulating air, have no electrical gadgets in the room or at least 3 meters or 9 feet away form you.

-• Gentle exercise such as yoga can also be an excellent part of your exercise program – and yoga benefits the mind as well as the body.
+• Gentle exercise such as yoga can also be an excellent part of your exercise program.

 Would You Like To Find Out More?